onnx/onnx/docs/Operators.md

 ### <a name="QuantizeLinear"></a><a name="quantizelinear">**QuantizeLinear**</a>

   The linear quantization operator.
 It consumes a high precision tensor, a scale, and a zero point to compute the low precision / quantized tensor.
-The scale factor can be a scalar
-  (per-tensor/layer quantization), or a 1-D tensor for per-axis quantization.
+  The scale factor and zero point must have same shape, and can be either a scalar for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization.
   The quantization formula is y = saturate ((x / y_scale) + y_zero_point).
   For saturation, it saturates to [0, 255] if it's uint8, or [-128, 127] if it's int8.
   For (x / y_scale), it's rounding to nearest ties to even.
 Refer to https://en.wikipedia.org/wiki/Rounding for details. 'y_zero_point' and 'y' must have same type.